10 Best Password Managers for Mac in 2024 + Coupons

 🥈2.
 Dashlane — Intuitive With Advanced Extra Features

-Dashlane is the only standalone password manager to include a VPN, and it’s as fast and secure as some standalone VPNs.
+What’s more, it’s the only standalone password manager to include a VPN, and it’s as fast and secure as some standalone VPNs.
 It’s provided by Hotspot Shield, one of the most popular VPN providers on the market.
 Avira is the only other brand on this list that offers a VPN, but only as part of its full internet security suite.

 🥈2.
 Dashlane — Intuitive With Advanced Extra Features

-Dashlane Free is one of the best free password managers thanks to its range of features, but it’s limited to 25 passwords on a single device.
+Dashlane is also one of the best free password managers thanks to its range of features, but it’s limited to 25 passwords on a single device.
 If you need to store passwords on more devices, Dashlane Premium allows unlimited passwords across unlimited devices and it includes all of Dashlane’s features including the VPN and advanced phishing protection.
 While this plan is a bit pricier than some competitors, with our exclusive discount you can get it for just $4.99 / month.
 Dashlane Friends & Family includes 10 licenses and a family management dashboard for $7.49 / month, but the family admin is the only one with access to the VPN.
 Dashlane has a 30-day free trial and a 30-day money-back guarantee.

 Bottom Line: